 What it is: A caramel-y pudding topped with meringue

 Literally translating to “sigh from Lima,” this custardy treat is one of the most delicious Peruvian dishes.
 A silky dulce de leche based pudding, manjar blanco, is topped with meringue infused with Port wine, and a sprinkle of ground cinnamon.
 It is also called suspiro a la limeña.

 What it is: Corn on the cob served with fresh cheese

 Another popular Peruvian dish, choclo con queso is found at most street food markets.
-Both simple and delicious, it consists of a corn of the cob topped a few slices of fresh cheese (quesillo) and hot sauce.
+Both simple and delicious, it consists of a corn of the cob topped with a few slices of fresh cheese (quesillo) and hot sauce.
 Quesillo is a soft, tangy Peruvian fresh cheese that can be found around the country and is usually homemade.
-It is used in many soups and dishes and is also delicious on its own. or with Chuta is a large, circular bread also seen at street markets.
+It is used in many soups and dishes and is also delicious on its own, or with Chuta which is a large, circular bread also seen at street markets.

 What it is: Tea brewed with leaves from the Coca plant